akhodakivskiy/VimFx/documentation/options.md

 - Another reason could be that a page has a _huge_ amount of links.
 If that bothers you regularly, feel free to send a pull request with faster code!

-#### Filtering hints by element text

-All characters other than the hint characters are used to filter hint markers by element text.

-The filtering works like in Firefox’s location bar.
-In short, that means:

-- It is case insensitive.
-- Your typed characters are split on spaces.
-Each part must be present in the element text (in any order, and they may overlap).

-By default, “f” is a hint character.
-If you type an “f”, that character is used to match the hints on screen.
-If you type an “F” (uppercase), though, which is _not_ a hint character by default, you will filter the hints based on element text, causing some hints markers to disappear, and the rest to be replaced.
-Only the markable elements with text containing an “f” or “F” will now get a hint marker.
-All the “f”s and “F”s are highlighted on the page, to help you keep track of what’s going on.
-Keep typing other non-hint characters to further reduce the number of hint markers, and make the hints shorter all the time.

-Hint markers are usually displayed in uppercase, because it looks nicer.
-However, if you mix both lowercase and uppercase hint characters, they will be displayed as-is, so you can tell them apart.
-It is recommended to either use _only_ lowercase or _only_ uppercase characters, though.

-Some people prefer to filter hint markers by element text in the first hand, rather than typing hint characters.
-If so, it is a good idea to choose all uppercase hint characters, or only numbers.
-This way, you can press `f` and then simply begin typing the text of the link you wish to follow.

-[hint commands]: commands.md#the-hint-commands--hints-mode

 ### Hint auto-activation